-Key fact: Produces national-level estimates of health insurance coverage for a wide range of population subgroups.
+Key fact: Produces national-level estimates on health insurance coverage for a wide range of population subgroups.

-- The CPS ASEC produces national-level estimates for a wide range of demographic and economic characteristics, including family status, race and Hispanic origin, age, metropolitan residence, income, poverty status, and work experience. - The survey collects detailed income and employment information, making it possible to view changes in health insurance coverage in relation to changes in the overall economic well-being of the nation. - Due to re-designed health insurance questions, 2013 and 2014 estimates are not comparable to the estimates from 2012 or earlier.
+- The CPS ASEC produces national-level estimates for a wide range of demographic and economic characteristics, including family status, race and Hispanic origin, age, metropolitan residence, income, poverty status, and work experience. - The survey collects detailed income and employment information, making it possible to view changes in health insurance coverage in relation to changes in the overall economic well-being of the nation. - Due to re-designed health insurance questions, estimates for calendar year 2013 and later years are not comparable to the estimates from 2012 or earlier.